top of page

 Conclusion

-Whether you are applying to established programs or launching a cold outreach strategy, the name of the game when looking for computer science internships for high school students in Los Angeles is perseverance.
-These opportunities can be extremely difficult to secure, but most high school students find it worth it in the end to get a head start on building their careers.
-If you found this article helpful, don’t forget to save it for later or share it with a friend.
-Good luck on your internship search journey!
+Whether you’re applying to established programs or launching your own cold outreach strategy, perseverance is key when searching for computer science internships for high school students in Los Angeles.
+These opportunities can be highly competitive, but most students find the effort worthwhile for the chance to get a head start on their careers.
+If you found this article helpful, be sure to save it for later or share it with a friend.

 bottom of page